 This education program specifically explored the new tick-borne disease, Ehrlichiosis, which has had a devastating effect on dogs in communities since it was first discovered in Australia in May 2020.
 The emotional impact of this disease on community residents has been palpable and given the effect, spread, and the severity of the disease, AMRRIC found it pertinent to provide education on the signs and symptoms of this disease, how it is transmitted, and how it can be prevented during this program.
 Vaccinations and parvovirus were also explored, allowing students to gain a greater understanding of why vaccinations are important and how being vaccinated at the correct time is integral to disease prevention.

 Engaging youth in communities with education around companion animal health and disease allows community members to make informed decisions about the health of their pets and themselves and AMRRIC were thrilled to be able to provide one health education through this Science Week initiative.
-Special thanks go to Inspire NT and the schools involved for making this program possible.
+Special thanks go to Inspire NT and the schools involved for making this program possible, and to NIAA for their continuing support.